Surprising Nutritional Facts About Banana

 There are currently more than 1,000 different varieties of bananas around the world.
 The most famous type of banana so far is ‘Musa Cavendish,’ dominating 45% of the market.

-Another popular variety of banana is Plantains, with over 1000 subcategories.
-You can easily spot various types of bananas in the local market, as well as a grocery store.
+Another popular variety of bananas is Plantains, with over 1000 subcategories.
+You can easily spot various types of bananas in the local market and a grocery store.

 Enjoy this classic fruit in different varieties.